 Our Time: University of Guelph Strategic Plan 2022-2027 commits the institution, including the Ontario Veterinary College, to carbon neutrality by 2040.
-There is currently no publicly available plan that outlines the work needed to achieve this goal.
-At the time of this assessment, staff across the

-3. Do buildings/infrastructure used by the veterinary school for teaching (not including the hospital) utilize renewable energy?
-3 Yes veterinary school buildings are 100% powered by renewable energy 2 Veterinary school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
-1 Veterinary school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
-0 Veterinary school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+There is currently no publicly available plan 1 that outlines the work needed to achieve this goal.
+At the time of this assessment, staff across the institution are creating a roadmap to completing this plan, which includes hiring consultants, feasibility studies, energy audits, and financial planning.
+5.3.
+Do buildings/infrastructure used by the institution for teaching (not including the hospital) utilize renewable energy?
+Yes, institution buildings are 100% powered by renewable energy.
+(3 points) Institution buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+(2 points) Institution buildings source >20% of energy needs from off-site and/or on-site renewable energy.
+(1 point) Institution buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+(0 points) 1 Score Assigned: